Our Guide to Hay-on-Wye (30-40 mins drive)

 Stay on Broad Street and you’ll find a butchers and access on your left down to the bridge and river.
 Carrying along Broad Street will take you to The Globe, an arts centre with a kitchen serving lunch and dinners (check times) and films, music, talks, workshops and art exhibitions (HR3 5BG / www.globeathay.org).

-Hay is also a good spot for wild swimming and canoeing - see Active adventuressection.
-The famous literary Hay Festival (www.hayfestival.com) takes place in May when 80,000 visitors descend on the town.
-Running concurrently is the How The Light Gets In, a philosophy and music festival (www.hay.htlgi.iai.tv).
+Hay is also a good spot for wild swimming and canoeing - see Active adventures section.
+The famous literary Hay Festival (www.hayfestival.com) takes place in May - and running concurrently is the How The Light Gets In, a philosophy and music festival (www.hay.htlgi.iai.tv).

 Parking try Oxford Road Car Park (HR3 5AJ) or by the river Wyeford Car Park (HR3 5BJ)